Squidtyper/Cub3D/README.md

 # Cub3D
 <img src="https://github.com/Squidtyper/Cub3D/blob/Norme/cub3Dshow.gif" width="250" height="250"/><br>
 ## **Description**
-This grafichal project introduce to game developement and ray-casting, mimicking a famous old 3D game **Wolfenstein 3D**<br>
+This graphical project introduces game developement and ray-casting, mimicking a famous old 3D game **Wolfenstein 3D**<br>
 It was made by [@squidtyper](https://github.com/squidtyper/squidtyper) (in charge of the parsing) and [@greedymelon](https://github.com/greedymelon) (in charge of the execution)<br>

 ## **Rules**